 CE = 0.272, CM = 0.392, C = -4.63 (IMS scale)

 ESG have a few other local magnitude options depending on whether they use uniaxial and/or triaxial sensors.
 These settings are in the ESG Events Import app.
 The other settings for local magnitude are in the General Setup app under the Magnitude tab.
-The “Local magnitude settings” video on this page runs through how to change these settings in mXrap.
+The “Local magnitude settings” video runs through how to change these settings in mXrap.

 Contact us at firstname.lastname@example.org for assistance.